vanshcreates/html-css-practice/README.md

-# html-css-practice
-“My first repo to practice GitHub and share early code.”
+# HTML & CSS Practice

+This is my first GitHub repository where I'm practicing basic web development using HTML and CSS.

+📁 Files will include:
+- Basic layouts
+- Forms
+- CSS styling
+- Mini webpage experiments